 12. Start filling the pastry flan.

-Once the pastry has cooled, place 1 - 1.5 tsp of orange curd onto base
+Once the pastry has cooled, place 1 - 1.5 teaspoon of orange curd onto base

 of each pastry case.
 Use the underside of a teaspoon to spread it